bestlkh/ice-MC2/public/docs-src/docs/developer/alert-library/dialogs/alert.md

 ### `#!js static spawn(title, message, callback)`

-Spawn a anonymous alert instance.
+Spawn an anonymous alert instance.

 The usage is same as constructor, this method does not return anything.